-A review of the data available on the National Parks and Wildlife Service (NPWS) map viewer shows the nearest protected sites are the South Dublin Bay Special Area of Conservation (SAC) (000210) and the South Dublin Bay and River Tolka Estuary Special Protection Area (SPA) (004024), which lie approximately 470 m south of the Site.
-South Dublin Bay is also a proposed Natural Heritage Site.
-In addition, the Liffey Estuary Lower, approximately 220 m north of the Site, is listed as a surface water in SPA and SAC sites.
+A review of the data available on the National Parks and Wildlife Service (NPWS) map viewer shows that there are no special protection areas (SPAs), natural heritage areas (NHAs), or special areas of conservation (SAC) within 500 m of the Site.
+The nearest protected sites are the South Dublin Bay SAC (000210) and the South Dublin Bay and River Tolka Estuary SPA (004024) located approximately 5.2 km east and downstream of the

+Site.
 We note that this report does not represent an ecological assessment and that if such assessments are required will be completed separately by a suitably qualified ecologist as appropriate.